webarch-coop/ansible-role-mariadb/README.md

   #   will be generated and written to ~/.my.cnf or /root/.username.my.cnf
   #   and the mariadb_username login updated to match
   #
-  # * If mariadb_root_password is True then the MariaDB root password will
+  # * If the value of mariadb_root_password is "set" and if /root/.my.cnf
-  #   be set from /root/.my.cnf if that file exists and if it doesn't a new
+  #   exists then mariadb_root_password will be read from the file, if the
-  #   password will be generated and written to /root/.my.cnf and the root
+  #   file doesn't exist then a new password will be generated and the
-  #   password will be set
+  #   mariadb_root_password variable will be set
   #
-  #   If mariadb_root_password is set to a string then the MariaDB root
+  #   Then the mariadb_root_password is written to the database and
-  #   password will be set and /root/.my.cnf will be created / updated
+  #   /root/.my.cnf
   #
-  #   If mariadb_root_password is set to False then password authentication
-  #   the MariaDB root user will be removed (socket auth will still work) and
-  #   a /root/.my.cnf file will be deleted if it exists
-  #
   #vars:
-  #  - mariadb_root_password: True
+  #  - mariadb_root_password: set
   #  - mariadb_username:
   #  - mariadb_database:
   #  - mariadb_password: